 Senior Meredith Combs, of Harvard, received The Language Prize for expertise and scholarship in her Latin studies.

-Senior Joseph Casper, of Pepperell, who has been involved with theatre and theatre tech throughout his
+Senior Joseph Casper, of Pepperell, who has been involved with theatre and theatre tech throughout his career, and was the recipient of The Class of 1965 Prize for Theatre.

 Senior Kacey Hartner, of Pepperell, earned The May Sarton Poetry Prize for her talent and achievement as well as her serious and continuing effort to develop a personal creative voice in the written arts.